Access is a relationship: Working with private landowners in BC

 Done well, it can:

-Enable access to key trail connections
+Enable key trail connections

-Support long-term certainty
+Provide long-term certainty

 Reduce risk for all parties